jczzc/chat-ser/README.md

 # chat-ser
 chat,then nothing
-to creat an easy,light chatting system for private use
+to creat an easy,light chatting system\n
+for private use